Double Materiality | Fiegenbaum Solutions

 Product Life Cycle Assessment

 The PEF methodology builds on the classic life cycle assessment by providing clear criteria for evaluating various environmental aspects.
-This approach considers multiple factors to deliver a comprehensive picture of a product’s environmental impacts:
+This approach considers multiple factors to deliver a comprehensive picture of a product’s environmental impacts.
+Additionally, the PEF methodology includes new cohesive rules for performing LCAs in line with the EU's Green Deal and Taxonomy, ensuring alignment with broader sustainability goals.

 Product Category Rules

 The Product Environmental Footprint Category Rules (PEFCRs) go beyond life cycle assessment and provide additional evaluation standards.
-They were developed and tested during a three-year pilot phase.
-These rules define:
+They were developed and tested during a three-year pilot phase, with the technical secretariat coordinating PEFCR development by guiding multi-stakeholder collaboration and ensuring scientific rigor.
+These rules are tailored to specific product groups and define: Importantly, the PEFCR should enable users to avoid overinterpretation of results and prevent wrong decisions based on PEF calculations.

 • System boundaries